-11 Instrument GRAS (Global Navigation Satellite System Receiver for Atmospheric Sounding) 12 on-board of the Metop-A satellite was activated on 27 October 2006.
-Currently, Metop-A is a 13 fully operational satellite with GRAS providing from 650-700 occultations per day.
-We 14 describe our processing of GRAS data based on the modification of our OCC software, which 15 was modified to become capable of reading and processing GRAS data.
-We perform a statistical comparison of bending angles and refractivities derived from GRAS data with those 16 17 derived from ECMWF analyses.
-We conclude that GRAS data have error characteristics close 18 to those of COSMIC data.
-In the height range 10-30 km, the systematic refractivity difference 19 GRAS-ECMWF is of the order of 0.1-0.2%, and the standard deviation is 0.3-0.6%.
-In the 20 lower troposphere GRAS refractivity and bending angle indicate a negative bias, which 21 reaches its maximum value in the tropics.
-In particular the retrieved refractivity is biased by 22 up to 2.5%.
-The negative bias pattern is similar to that found in the statistical validation of 23 COSMIC data.
+Abstract.
+Instrument GRAS (Global Navigation Satellite System Receiver for Atmospheric Sounding) on-board of the Metop-A satellite was activated on 27 October 2006.
+Currently, Metop-A is a fully operational satellite with GRAS providing from 650-700 occultations per day.
+We describe our processing of GRAS data based on the modification of our OCC software, which was modified to become capable of reading and processing GRAS data.
+We perform a statistical comparison of bending angles and refractivities derived from GRAS data with those derived from ECMWF analyses.
+We conclude that GRAS data have error characteristics close to those of COSMIC data.
+In the height range 10-30 km, the systematic refractivity difference GRAS-ECMWF is of the order of 0.1-0.2%, and the standard deviation is 0.3-0.6%.
+In the lower troposphere GRAS refractivity and bending angle indicate a negative bias, which reaches its maximum value in the tropics.
+In particular the retrieved refractivity is biased by up to 2.5%.
+The negative bias pattern is similar to that found in the statistical validation of COSMIC data.
 This makes it probable that the bias should not be attributed to the instrument design or hardware.
-24 for the Exploitation of Meteorological Satellites) on-board of the Metop-A satellite on 19 1 2 October 2006 and activated on 27 October 2006 (von Engeln et al. 2009, Bonnedal et al. 2010).
-GRAS was designed for observing setting and rising occultations from the GPS 3 (Global Positioning System) satellite constellation.
-Measurements are performed in closed-4 loop (CL) and raw-sampling (RS) modes (Luntama et al. 2008, Bonnedal et al. 2010).
-From 5 the processing view point, these modes are similar to phase-locked loop (PLL) and open-loop 6 7 (OL) modes implemented in Constellation Observing System for Meteorology, Ionosphere, 8 and Climate (COSMIC) (Rocken et al. 2000, Sokolovskiy et al. 2009).

-26 1 Introduction
+1 Introduction

 The instrument GRAS (Global Navigation Satellite System Receiver for Atmospheric Sounding) is a new generation instrument for the radio occultation (RO) sounding of the Earth's atmosphere.
-The instrument was launched by EUMETSAT (European Organization
+The instrument was launched by EU-METSAT (European Organization for the Exploitation of Meteorological Satellites) on-board of the Metop-A satellite on 19 October 2006 and activated on 27 October 2006 (von